Sunday, September 21, 2014, from 4:00 - 7:00 pm in the Fellowship Hall.

 Our ability to offer this expanded service is due to the efforts of each of you who contribute your time, energy and resources to the CAP mission.
 Our clients recognize the support you provide them and continue to express their apprecia-tion.
 Nearly 100% of households we serve are below the poverty level.
 CAP clients are the most vulnerable segment of our area's population.
 The Community Services Grant is an acknowledgment of CAP’s contribution to supporting the neediest households in our area.
 You have all earned a well-deserved thank you.”

 By Kathy Reichard

 We would like to start this ministry at First Lutheran.
 The knitted or crocheted shawl is offered with our prayers to a troubled or sick person.
 If you are interested please contact Dana Toon 410-987-2431 or Kathy Reichard 410-674-8479.
 We will pro-vide instructions on completing a shawl.
 Donations of yarn would also be appreciated.

 By Alan Potter, Choir Director

 After a post Easter fade out of activity, we are planning for a robust Fall schedule.
 I think you will all agree that our musical offering at Palm Sunday and Easter were blessed from above (as we always are).
 In order to continue this musical worship, we need more warm bodies willing to share their vocal utterances.
 We are increasingly having to not scheduleor cancel at service times due to lack of singers attending.
-Things like ill-ness and travel limit our ability to offer our anthems in worship.
+Things like illness and travel limit our ability to offer our anthems in worship.
 This is why we need a larger congregational participation in your choir.
-Please consider spending that little extra time with us on Wednesday evenings and Sunday mornings beginning again in September.
+Please consider spending that little extra time with us on Wednesday evenings and Sunday mornings beginning again in the Fall.

 And here is the real news.
 I was told that the choir room is now air conditioned.
 This will greatly enhance our comfort in those extremely warm months as we ready new anthems to offer.
 Again, please consider joining us, no prior training necessary.